phaller/spores3/README.md

     )
 ```

-Here, `MyBlock` is actually not a concrete block but a block
+Here, `MyBlock` is actually not a concrete block but a **block
-**builder**.
+builder**.
 The reason is that the environment of the block is left
 unspecified.
+Note the three type arguments in `Block.Builder[Int, Int, Int]`.
+The corresponding function type `Int => Int` would only have two type
+arguments.
+The type of a block builder requires a third type argument
+indicating the **type of the block's environment**.
+The builder type's
+first type argument specifies the environment type.

-The body of the block refers to the block's environment
+The body of the block refers to the block's environment using
-using `Block.env`.
-By providing a concrete environment, an actual
+`Block.env`.
+By providing a concrete environment, an actual block can
-block can be created as follows:
+be created as follows:

 ```scala
     val x = 12